 For $\gamma = 1$ we obtain the least squares solution, while for $\gamma > 1$ the \emph{anchor regression} concept enforces that the projection of the residuals onto the linear space spanned by $A$ is small (``near orthogonality''); the latter is related to the framework of instrumental variables regression.
 We will prove that the penalty term corresponds to the maximal change in expected loss under certain shift interventions.
 In particular, we show that the solutions on the regularization path are optimizing a worst case risk under shift-interventions up to a given strength.
+In addition, we show that if \emph{anchor regression} and ordinary least squares provide the same answer, the coefficients have a causal interpretation and are stable under certain distributional changes.
+More specifically, in this case the \emph{anchor regression} coefficients are equal to OLS coefficients under certain perturbed distributions.

 Under instrumental variables assumptions \citep{didelez2010assumptions}, $b^{\infty} = b_{\text{causal}}$, i.e.\ one endpoint of anchor regression corresponds to the solution of equation~\eqref{eq:33b}.
 Our framework substantially relaxes the assumptions from the instrumental variables (IV) setting: in particular, we allow that the exogeneous anchor variables $A$ are invalid instruments, as they are allowed now to directly influence (i.e., being direct causes of) $Y$ or some hidden confounders~$H$.
 The price to be paid for such cases is that the causal parameters are not identifiable any more.
 However, one can still exploit some invariance properties and obtain robust predictions in the sense of distributional robustness over a class ${\cal F}$ as introduced before.
 In addition, under the assumptions of instrumental variables, one can identify the causal parameters as the procedure naturally interpolates between the solution to ordinary least squares and two-stage least squares.